In conversation with your environment

 Plans that do not fit into the environmental plan

 For small-scale plans that do not fit into the environmental plan, there is also no requirement for participation.
-Think of modifications/extensions to your home.
+Consider modifications/extensions to your home.
 It is wise to engage in conversation with the surrounding area before submitting a permit application to the municipality.

 What is an environmental plan?